 4. Find Generous Ways to Help Your Child Through Graduate School Besides Tuition

-Footing the tuition bill is not the only way you can support your child in their education path.
+Footing the tuition bill is not the only way you can help support your child in their education path.
 There are several ways to offer help that cost less but are still meaningful.

 1. Consider using any leftover 529 funds.